alexuhn/English-Korean-Tooltip-Dictionary/README.md

-# English-Korean-Tooltip-Dictionary
+# English-Korean Tooltip Dictionary

-Chrome extension providing English or Korean word meanings as tooltips.
+Chrome extension providing a tooltip for the meaning of an English word.

+WIP